Depeche Mode: Sounds of the Universe (2008–2011)

-In May 2008, the band returned to the studio with producer Ben Hillier to work on some songs that Martin Gore had demoed at his home studio in Santa Barbara, California.
-Later that year it was announced that Depeche Mode were splitting from their long-term US label, Warner Music, and signing with EMI Music worldwide.
+In May 2008, Depeche Mode returned to the studio with producer Ben Hillier to work on some songs that Martin Gore had demoed at his home studio in Santa Barbara, California.
+Later that year it was announced that they were splitting from their long-term US label, Warner Music, and signing with EMI Music worldwide.
 The album was created in four sessions, two in New York and two in Santa Barbara.
 A total of 22 songs were recorded, with the standard album being 13 songs in length while many of the others were released in subsequent deluxe editions.

 In 2009, Depeche Mode allowed their likeness to be used in Valve's Left 4 Dead 2.
+The character Rochelle wears a pink T-shirt with an image from the "Touring the Angels" tour on the front.

-On 15 January 2009, the official Depeche Mode website announced that the band's 12th studio album would be called Sounds of the Universe.
-The album was released in April 2009, also made available through an iTunes Pass, where the buyer received individual tracks in the weeks leading up to official release date.
-Andy Fletcher says the idea for their iTunes Pass was a combination of the band's and iTunes': "I think the digital and record companies are starting to get their act together.
+On 15 January 2009, the official Depeche Mode website announced that the band's twelfth studio album would be called Sounds of the Universe.
+The album was released on 14 April 2009, also made available through an iTunes Pass, where the buyer received individual tracks in the weeks leading up to the official release date.
+Fletcher said the idea for their iTunes Pass was a combination of the band's and iTunes': "I think the digital and record companies are starting to get their act together.
 They were very lazy in the first 10 years when downloads came in.
 Now they're collaborating more and coming up with interesting ideas for fans to buy products."
 The album went to number one in 21 countries.
 Critical response was generally positive and it was nominated for a Grammy in the Best Alternative Album category.
 "Wrong" was the first single from the album, released digitally in February 2009.
 Subsequent singles were "Peace" and the double A-side "Fragile Tension / Hole to Feed".
 In addition, "Perfect" was released as a promotional-only (non-commercial) single in the United States.

 On 23 April 2009, Depeche Mode performed for the television program Jimmy Kimmel Live! at the famed corner of Hollywood Boulevard and Vine Street, drawing more than 12,000 fans, which was the largest audience the program had seen since its 2003 premiere, with a performance by Coldplay.